andreaiacono/andreaiacono.github.io/tesi/thesis.md

 architecture, generically describes human minds in which primitive layers manage elementary functions (for example, breathing) and higher layers deal with more complex functions (for example, abstract thinking).
-Brooks\' scheme allows the construction of robots incrementally through the addition of functional layers, thus permitting a sort of robotic evolution.
+Brooks' scheme allows the construction of robots incrementally through the addition of functional layers, thus permitting a sort of robotic evolution.
 Each layer consists of a behavioral module that communicates asynchronously without the presence of central control.
 For example, the first layer includes sensor and movement modules.
-The operation of the system recalls the approach that Marvin Minsky outlines in his book \"The Society of Mind.\" He describes the operations of the mind in terms of a set of agents, each responsible for a simple function.
+The operation of the system recalls the approach that Marvin Minsky outlines in his book "The Society of Mind."
+He describes the operations of the mind in terms of a set of agents, each responsible for a simple function.
 Agents communicate with each other to reach a decision, and the total emergent effect is an operative mind.
 Brooks imagines a future when robots will help us in daily life, for example with a waiter robot.
-Brooks\' method for constructing sophisticated robots demonstrates the artificial life approach, which is fundamentally different from that of traditional artificial intelligence; this adopts a top-down methodology where complex behaviors are highlighted (for
+Brooks' method for constructing sophisticated robots demonstrates the artificial life approach, which is fundamentally different from that of traditional artificial intelligence; this adopts a top-down methodology where complex behaviors are highlighted (for